SLongofono/Senior_Design_Capstone/README.md

 # Senior_Design_Capstone
-Code prepared for my undergraduate capstone project
+Sandbox repo for my senior design capstone project.
+More to come.